 People like to throw the word “coup” around because it’s politically powerful.
 But they don’t believe that’s truly what we’re seeing.
 Or they don’t understand all it means.
 Because if they did, they would realize how many of the functions of modern life, how our financial markets and our web of gas stations and supermarkets, rely on a government that is able to keep peace.
 A government truly at war with itself cannot keep peace for long.
 A society that cannot define the word “woman” cannot perpetuate itself for long.

 Whether the coup succeeds or not, we have reached a point at which the likelihood of America returning to domestic peace is small.
 With every university colloquium on the evils of whiteness, with every third world colony planted on our soil, those odds drop further.
 That means the insanity will grow until the people have suffered enough to bring an end to it by violence***.
-Be prepared.

 * Ambassador Governeur Morris’ dispatches from Paris during the French Revolution are a good example.
 President Jefferson and his administration almost wholly disbelieved a “republican” government could act as the French one did.